doubleshow/craftml-docs/contents/basic/row.md

 Arrange elements into a row

-Five cubes of different sizes.
-They are all positioned at (0,0,0) and overlapping.
+There are four cubes of different sizes, all positioned at (0,0,0) and overlapping.
 ```craftml
 <craft>
     <scale factor="1"><cube></cube></scale>